Police search Gilgo Beach murder suspect Rex Heuermann's home, storage unit for clues

 Neighbors are wondering if the victims were killed Massapequa Park.
 They also want to know if they were kept in refrigeration and buried together, and what, if any, DNA evidence will be found in his truck or work shed.

-Investigators say a witness initially reported seeing a Chevy Avalanche pickup, like one Heuermann owned, when one of the women disappeared, and that data from burner phones linked Heuermann to the victims.
-Investigators eventually obtained his DNA from a discarded pizza crust that matched a hair found on one of the victims.
+Investigators say a witness initially reported seeing a Chevy Avalanche pickup, like one Heuermann owned, when one of the women disappeared.
+They said they later established that data from burner phones linked Heuermann to the victims.
+Investigators eventually obtained his DNA from a discarded pizza crust that allegedly matched a hair found on one of the victims.

+Suffolk County Police confirmed Monday that a Chevy Avalanche associated with the case has been recovered by the FBI in South Carolina.

 - Gilgo Beach murders: Investigators comb through Midtown office